Anaminus/roblox-bug-tracker/README.md

 - If you don't understand what's going on, or you can't reproduce a bug, don't bother submitting an issue.

 ## Labels
 Here be descriptions for labels in the issue tracker.
-These are for me.
+Try to construct your issues around these labels.
+If you think your issue requires a new kind of label, submit an issue describing it.

 ### Types
 What kind of issue.
 Every issue should have one of these.